Skip to main content

 Technology Enabled Care Services (TECS)

-Our service also supports families and unpaid carers, offering reassurance and practical advice to help them feel confident that their loved ones are safe, supported and able to live well at home.
+TECS also supports families and unpaid carers, helping you feel confident that your loved ones are safe and able to live well.

 Our service commitment